chirpley/docs/docs/source/asbrand.rst

 Here you'll find cards which represent matching influencers which might perform the services for you.
 In this stage all influencers are anonymous.
 The number and type of the shown influencers is roughtly based on the budget available for that particular service.
 The final number of influencers accepting your deal might vary due to the value of each influencer.

+In the top of the centerview you can see a selection of filters which you can use to show different type of cards.(set content, content set etc.)
+Until an influencer has accepted a deal, all the shown cards are anonymous except for favorites.

+To add favorites to a service, just click on the button "Add Favorites".
+This will open a popup where your can select your personal favorites to be added to the current service.

 .. figure:: _static/images/deals-like.png
   :width: 600